Irev-Dev/curated-code-cad/README.md

 - License: GPL-3
 - ~Online editor~

 Add-on for blender.
 Sverchok is a powerful parametric tool for architects, allowing geometry to be programmed visually with nodes.

-Mac App